sychelsea/pretty-vim-zsh-tmux/README.md

 - ```-```: Split the wimdow horizontally
 - ```n```: New tab
 - ```t```: Switch bwtween tabs.
 You can press ```t``` multiple times continuously.
 There may be some other custom hotkeys.
 You can check the comments in '.tmux.config' for more infomation.

+# Fold
+Use ```zi``` to enable/disable fold